....THERE'S A DIFFERENCE

 This was achieved through independently selecting foods of her choice meeting our strategised macronutrient and micronutrient intake requirements set on a weekly basis according to her progress and goals.

-Calorie counting VS calorie consciousness:
+Calorie counting vs. calorie consciousness: The difference

 Calorie consciousness is vague by definition but interpretably refers to having an awareness of calorie intake.
 Perhaps involving some ‘loose’ in the head totalling or informal tracking but more-so just having a pre-understood knowledge or awareness of calorie intake enough to influence decision making when it comes to food choice.

 Both are effective in their own contexts but don’t come without an opportunity cost.
-The cons of both:

 - Can be a hard habit to shake off